Relation between exciton splittings, magnetic circular dichroism, and magnetization in wurtzite (Ga,Fe)N: MCD vs. magnetization

-In order to quantify the degree of agreement between MCD and magnetization, we define a correlation coefficient $\rho$ as $\rho=1-\int_{0}^{1}\sqrt{(y-z)^2}/\int_{0}^{1} z$, where $y$ and $z$ are the magnitudes of MCD and magnetization, normalized by their values at 7~T. The coefficient $\rho$ corresponds to the ratio of the two areas shown in the inset to Fig.~\ref{correl_fct_ratio}, and attains a value of 1 for a perfect agreement between normalized MCD and magnetization.
+where $y$ and $z$ are the magnitudes of MCD and magnetization, normalized by their values at 7~T. The coefficient $\rho$ corresponds to the ratio of the area below the dotted curve to the area below the dashed line shown in the inset to Fig.~\ref{correl_fct_ratio}, and attains a value of 1 for a perfect agreement between normalized MCD and magnetization.